-- 26.2.2 Chutes must only be discharged into a suitable container (for example, a skip or enclosed-side truck) and not into uncontrolled space. - 26.2.3 Containers must be positioned directly beneath the fixed discharge opening of the chute. - 26.2.4 Containers must be covered by durable, closed fabric (for example, canvas or tarpaulin) to enclose the space between the discharge opening and the container, preventing overflow and reducing the emission of noise and dust from the container. - 26.2.5 Where site constraints require a chute to be discharged into a container located in the road, this must be indicated in your Construction Management Plan (see 15.10.1 Preparing and submitting a Construction Traffic Impact Assessment (CTIA) for more information). - (a) chutes must not be used above a footpath unless the chute assembly is properly supported and an overhead protection structure (such as a gantry) is in place for pedestrian safety (see 18 Precaution - Gantries for more information on gantries) - (b) chutes must only be discharged into a suitable container (see 25 Skips, bins and containers) located within a designated Construction Permit Zone (see 15.7.6(b) for more information on Construction Permit Zones) - 26.2.6 Containers must be covered by durable, closed fabric (for example, canvas or tarpaulin) to enclose the space between the discharge opening and the container, preventing overflow and reducing the emission of noise and dust from the container.
+- discharge can be controlled to occur only when a suitable container is in place and the drop zone is made safe. - 26.2.2 Chutes must only be discharged into a suitable container (for example, a skip or enclosed-side truck) and not into uncontrolled space. - 26.2.3 Containers must be positioned directly beneath the fixed discharge opening of the chute. - 26.2.4 Containers must be covered by durable, closed fabric (for example, canvas or tarpaulin) to enclose the space between the discharge opening and the container, preventing overflow and reducing the emission of noise and dust from the container. - 26.2.5 Where site constraints require a chute to be discharged into a container located in the road, this must be indicated in your Construction Management Plan (see 15.10.1 Preparing and submitting a Construction Traffic Impact Assessment (CTIA) for more information). - (a) chutes must not be used above a footpath unless the chute assembly is properly supported and an overhead protection structure (such as a gantry) is in place for pedestrian safety (see 18 Precaution Gantries for more information on gantries) - (b) chutes must only be discharged into a suitable container (see 25 Skips, bins and containers) located within a designated Construction Permit Zone (see 15.7.6(b) for more information on Construction Permit Zones) - 26.2.6 Containers must be covered by durable, closed fabric (for example, canvas or tarpaulin) to enclose the space between the discharge opening and the container, preventing overflow and reducing the emission of noise and dust from the container.

-- 26.3.1 In addition to all requirements outlined in 11 Public trees and green infrastructure, the following requirements also apply to rubbish chutes: - (a) If your chute will be placed within a Tree Protection Zone, you must submit a Tree Protection Plan (see 11.2.2 Tree Protection Zones and 11.2.3 Tree Protection Plans) with your permit application.
+- 26.3.1 In addition to all requirements outlined in 11 Public trees and green infrastructure, the following requirements also apply to rubbish chutes: - (a) If your chute will be placed within a Tree Protection Zone, you must submit a Tree Protection Plan (see 11.2.3 Tree Protection Plans) with your permit application.
 The plan must meet all requirements outlined in section 11 and show the proposed chute in relation to the nearby public tree(s). - (b) Chutes must be positioned to minimise impacts on public trees and avoid the need for pruning.
 Use of the chute (including its assembly, discharge into a container and dismantling), must not impact or come into contact with any part of a public tree or tree plot.